burrt/compsci-docs/_v1/sorting-and-searching.md

 I actually think this algorithm is magic - it's so awesome!

 * Is used for game playing e.g. determining the next best move for Minmax.
-* Note that this isn't a *replacement* for a search algorithm but rather an optimisation for an *existing* one.
+* Note that this isn't a *replacement* for a search algorithm but rather an optimization for an *existing* one.
 * Instead of traversing all decisions of a Minmax **O(b<sup>d</sup>)**, alpha-beta effectively prunes unnecessary decisions from the search by 'intuition'.

 Basic steps: